MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/troubleshooting-resolve-endpoint-kubernetes-managed.md

       "Swagger not found"
       ```

-1. If the curl HTTPs command fails or times out but the HTTP command works, check whether the certificate is valid.
+1. If the curl HTTPS command fails or times out but the HTTP command works, check whether the certificate is valid.

 1. If the preceding process fails to resolve to the A record, use the following command to verify whether the resolution works from the Azure DNS virtual public IP address, 168.63.129.16: